moodmosaic/nikosbaxevanis.com/source/data/articles/2014-03-14-just-another-javascript-list.html.markdown

 Contains every JavaScript project you should be looking into with examples, categories, install commands, CDN links, project and author stats, and more.

-An an example, here is the entry on JavaScriptOO for [Schema-Inspector](http://www.javascriptoo.com/schema-inspector) - a powerful tool to sanitize and validate JS objects.
+As an example, here is the entry on JavaScriptOO for [Schema-Inspector](http://www.javascriptoo.com/schema-inspector) - a powerful tool to sanitize and validate JS objects.

 [JSDB.io](http://www.jsdb.io/)

 Complementary source to JavaScriptOO.

-An an example, here is the entry on JSDB.io for [Offline.js](http://www.jsdb.io/view/offline) - a library which automatically displays online/offline indications to users.
+As an example, here is the entry on JSDB.io for [Offline.js](http://www.jsdb.io/view/offline) - a library which automatically displays online/offline indications to users.

 ## The UI